+Credits: 3

+Prerequisite:

+BIOL2503

+Exclusions:

+Unavailable to students with credit for BIOL383.

+Note:

+Normally offered every other year. course desc changed june 21, 2019 bk

-A study of the interrelationships between the physical and biological aspects of the structure and function of streams with a particular focus on the variety of streams and rivers of Cape Breton.
+A study of the interrelationships between the physical and biological aspects of the structure and function of freshwater ecosystems with a focus on streams, rivers, and lakes of Cape Breton.
 The impact of human activities such as urbanization, forestry, impoundments and agriculture will be addressed.
 Most laboratory work will be carried out in the field.
 Course includes lab component.

+BIOL3521L

 STREAM ECOLOGY LAB

+Credits: 0

+BI OL3523

 MARINE ECOLOGY

+Credits: 3

+Prerequisite:

 BIOL2503; BIOL2411 recommended

+Exclusions:

+Unavailable to students with credit for BIOL385.

+Note:

+Normally offered every other year.

+This course former an application plants are the second provided to